artisan-roaster-scope/artisan/README.txt

 o Windows

 Artisan for Windows needs a Visual C++ runtime library (file) from Microsoft.
-If artisan cannot start it will open a window error.
+This is automatically installed from v0.6 on by the Artisan installer.
+If Artisan cannot start it will open a Windows error.
 This is because your computer is missing this file.
-If you get a window error when you try to start artisan, install this program:
+If you get a window error when you try to start Artisan, install this program:

 Microsoft Visual C++ 2008 SP1 Redistributable Package (x86)